exactphilosophy-net/computer-modern-legacy/README.md

 If you are interested in details regarding fonts similar to Computer Modern, maybe this
 [tex.stackexchange.com question](https://tex.stackexchange.com/questions/757140/evolution-of-computer-modern-or-who-lowered-the-dot-on-the-i)
-of mine could be an interesting first stop.
+of mine could be an interesting first stop, and it is also what lead my to start this here.

 **Will math also be supported?**